hamilton-lima/smallflatworld/docs/alpha2-plan.md

 - Add audio library to the realm - explore using strings to define the sound or MP3 files
 - player library
 - upload mp3 files
-- delete is not working
+- add code action to play mp3

 CURRENT
-- add code action to play mp3
 - add code action to play musical note
 - add code action to play a sequence